Spain in the Eurovision Song Contest 2022: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big Five", Spain automatically qualified to compete in the final on 14 May 2022.
 Spain was set to perform in the first half of the final.
 In addition to its participation in the final, Spain was also required to broadcast and vote in one of the two semi-finals.
 This was decided via a draw held during the semi-final allocation draw on 25 January 2022, when it was announced that Spain would be voting in the second semi-final.

-In Spain, all three shows were broadcast on La 1 with commentary by Tony Aguilar and Julia Varela.
-The final was also broadcast via radio on Radio Nacional, with commentary by Imanol Durán, Sara Calvo, and David Asensio.
-In addition, the final was screened live in cinemas across the country due to an agreement with cinema chain Cinesa.
-The Spanish spokesperson, who announced the top 12-point score awarded by the Spanish jury during the final, was Nieves Álvarez.
+In Spain, TVE broadcast all three shows on La 1 with commentary by Tony Aguilar and Julia Varela; in addition, Radio Nacional de España (RNE) aired the final on Radio Nacional, with commentary by Imanol Durán, Sara Calvo, and David Asensio; with all the shows also broadcast internationally on TVE Internacional, and both television and radio broadcasts available online via RTVE Play.
+The final was screened live in cinemas across the country due to an agreement with cinema chain Cinesa.
+RTVE appointed Nieves Álvarez as its spokesperson to announce during the final the top 12-point score awarded by the Spanish jury.

 Voting

 Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
-Each nation's jury consisted of five music industry professionals who are citizens of the country they represent, with a diversity in gender and age represented.
+Each participating broadcaster assembles a five-member jury panel consisting of music industry professionals who are citizens of the country they represent, with a diversity in gender and age represented.
 The judges assess each entry based on the performances during the second Dress Rehearsal of each show, which takes place the night before each live show, against a set of criteria including: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 Jury members may only take part in panel once every three years, and are obliged to confirm that they are not connected to any of the participating acts in a way that would impact their ability to vote impartially.
 Jury members should also vote independently, with no discussion of their vote permitted with other jury members.
 The exact composition of the professional jury, and the results of each country's jury and televoting were released after the grand final; the individual results from each jury member were also released in an anonymised form.

 Below is a breakdown of points awarded to Spain and awarded by Spain in the second semi-final and grand final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows: